-These interim condensed consolidated financial statements are the first financial statements the Corporation has prepared in accordance with IFRS, as described under accounting policies (note 3).
+These interim condensed consolidated financial statements are prepared in accordance with IFRS, as described under accounting policies (note 3).
 The date of the opening balance sheet under IFRS and the Company's date of transition to IFRS is July 1, 2010.
 The IFRS 1 requires the presentation of Comparative Financial Information and imposes to the First-time adopters to apply retrospectively, all the IFRS standards in effect for the Company, for the year ended June 30, 2012.
 It provides certain optional exemptions and certain mandatory exceptions for the First-time IFRS adopters.